codeforkansascity/antiharassment-policy/code_of_conduct.md

-    If incident results in corrective action, the community should support the decision made by the Help in Step 2 if they choose corrective action, like ending a talk early or banning from the listserv, as well as support those harmed by the incident, either publicly or privately (whatever individuals are comfortable with).
+    If incident results in corrective action, the community should support the decision made by the Help in Step 2 if they choose corrective action, like ending a talk early, as well as support those harmed by the incident, either publicly or privately (whatever individuals are comfortable with).